lidofinance/lido-improvement-proposals/LIPS/lip-x.md

     /// @notice Returns the current admin address. function getAdmin() external view returns (address);

-    /// @notice Returns the current active delegatee, or address(0) if none.
+    /// @notice Returns the currently *effective* delegatee, or address(0) if
+    ///         none.
+A delegatee assigned within the last `getCooldown()`
+    ///         seconds is not yet effective — this returns the address(0)
-    ///         Also returns address(0) once the contract is terminated, so
+    ///         until the cooldown elapses.
+Returns address(0) once the
+    ///         contract is terminated.
+    function getDelegatee() external view returns (address);

-    ///         integrations that resolve the active delegatee via this method
+    /// @notice Returns the pending (not-yet-effective) delegatee and the
+    ///         timestamp at which it becomes effective, or (address(0), 0) if
+    ///         no assignment is in cooldown.
+    function getPendingDelegatee() external view returns (address delegatee, uint256 activeFrom);

+    /// @notice Cooldown in seconds between assigning a delegatee and it
+    ///         becoming effective.
+Set in the constructor and immutable
+    ///         thereafter.
-    ///         fail closed rather than continue to trust the last delegatee. function getDelegatee() external view returns (address);
+    function getCooldown() external view returns (uint256);

     /// @notice Returns true if the contract has been terminated. function isTerminated() external view returns (bool);

     // --- Events ---

-    event DelegateeAssigned(address indexed newDelegatee);
+    event DelegateeAssigned(address indexed newDelegatee, uint256 activeFrom);
     event DelegateeRevoked(address indexed revokedDelegatee);
     event Terminated();
 }